githubnext/gpt4-with-calc/docs/report.md

 There is, however, hope, and it is in this simple logic:

-1. GPT-4 is terrible at **arithmetic** but good at **writing arithmetic code**
+1. GPT-4 is terrible at **numeric calculation** but good at **writing numeric calculation code**
-2. Python and many other tools are perfect at **evaluating arithmetic code**.
+2. Python and many other tools are perfect at **evaluating numeric calculation code**.

-The answer is obvious: get GPT-4 to write the arithmetic code, and get Python or some other tool to evaluate it, and use GPT-4 for the rest.
+The answer is obvious: get GPT-4 to write the numeric calculation code, and get Python or some other tool to evaluate it, and use GPT-4 for the rest.

 ## The Approach

-Our aim is to “equip” or ["augment"](https://arxiv.org/abs/2302.07842) GPT-4 with an arithmetic calculator.
+Our aim is to “equip” or ["augment"](https://arxiv.org/abs/2302.07842) GPT-4 with an numeric calculator.
 The approach is simple:

-Without arithmetic equipping:
+Without numeric calculation equipping:

 1. **GPT-4**: Question ➡️ Answer

-With arithmetic equipping:
+With numeric calculation equipping:

-1. **GPT-4**: Question ➡️ Arithmetic code
+1. **GPT-4**: Question ➡️ Numeric calculation code
-2. **Arithmetic Evaluator**: Arithmetic code ➡️ Arithmetic answers
+2. **Numeric calculation Evaluator**: Numeric calculation code ➡️ Numeric calculation answers
-3. **GPT-4**: Question + Arithmetic code + Arithmetic answers ➡️ Answer
+3. **GPT-4**: Question + Numeric calculation code + Numeric calculation answers ➡️ Answer

-We call this "equipping" GPT-4 with arithmetic.
+We call this "equipping" GPT-4 with numeric calculation.
 GPT-4 has a new tool in the box, and it turns out it loves to use it.

 ## A sample equipping prompt

-In Step 1 we prompt GPT-4 to produce relevant arithmetic code.
+In Step 1 we prompt GPT-4 to produce relevant numeric calculation code.
 There are many ways to do this and further experimentation will be needed, but here's an example prompt addition, placed after the question:

 ```
 # Guidance

 Do not answer the question.
-Instead, your task is to write some arithmetic and comparisons relevant to answering the question.
+Instead, your task is to write some numeric calculation and comparisons relevant to answering the question.

 After the question write a code block with up to three sections containing content relevant to answering the question.